ireceptor-plus/WP2/api-hackathon/adc-api/ADCTest/README.md

 ## Running the test suite

-The bash script ADCTest usese the python code above to run a set of tests against a given API.
-The command line arguements to the code are similar, with the two following exceptions:
+The bash script ADCTest uses the python code above to run a set of tests against a given API.
+The command line arguments to the code are similar, with the two following exceptions:
 - A list of files can be given as a suite of tests to run
-- The -v and -f command line arguements can be interspersed between the file to turn on and off the verbosity and force flags.
+- The -v and -f command line arguments can be interspersed between the file to turn on and off the verbosity and force flags.

 ```
 $ ./ADCtest.sh https://vdjserver.org/airr/v1 repertoire repertoire/pass*.json